NorthernChicken/bash-hackertyper/README.md

 # bash-hackertyper

-You type random gibberish, out comes professional looking code, making you look like a hacker.
+You type random gibberish, out comes professional-looking code.
+Look like a hacker, impress your friends.
 Inspired by https://hackertyper.net/

 # Install and Run